viklund/courses/rnaseq/labs/smallRNA-lab.md

 You will see a different prompt, since you are now typing commands to R. You can always exit R with quit().
 To combine the files you just created into an expression table, use the following commands:

-	count.file <- "path to the output of featureCounts" count.data <- read.table(count.file, sep="\t", header=TRUE)
+	count.file <- "<path to the output of featureCounts>" count.data <- read.table(count.file, sep="\t", header=TRUE)
 	exp.data <- count.data[,-1*1:6]      ## remove first 6 columns
 	rownames(exp.data) <- count.data[,1] ## use names of microRNAs as rownames in the table